Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 - **Contextual Queries**: Test conversational memory and entity resolution
 - **Complex Queries**: Test multi-domain data integration

-**Implementation Success**: The benchmark dataset has been successfully constructed and used to evaluate system performance, providing statistically significant results with 95% confidence level and ±3.5% margin of error.
+**Implementation Success**: The benchmark dataset has been successfully constructed and used to evaluate system performance, providing comprehensive coverage across all real estate query types.

 3.5.3 Experimental Design